SAMM BSIMM Mapping

 Mapping Granularity

-The mapping between SAMM and BSIMM follows the same approach as the SAMM-to-NIST SSDF mapping, aligning BSIMM activities with SAMM streams.
-This approach highlights the conceptual and structural differences between the two frameworks.
-Rather than mapping individual activities at specific maturity levels, the SAMM-BSIMM mapping groups BSIMM activities under SAMM streams, which are broader thematic groupings of security practices.
+The mapping between SAMM and BSIMM follows a similar approach as we did during the SAMM to NIST SSDF mapping.
+We have mapped BSIMM activities to SAMM streams rather than SAMM activities.
+This choice highlights the conceptual and structural differences between the two frameworks.
+Rather than mapping individual activities at specific maturity levels, the SAMM-BSIMM mapping groups BSIMM activities under SAMM streams.
+SAMM organizes its framework into streams.
+Streams cover different aspects of a practice and have their own objectives, aligning and linking the activities in the practice over the different maturity levels.
+BSIMM provides a catalog of specific activities focused on observable behaviors in software security initiatives throughout the organizations that have committed to BSIMM.

 How Similar Are BSIMM and SAMM?

 Despite their conceptual differences, the mapping effort demonstrates that SAMM and BSIMM remain relatively aligned in terms of content.
 Many activities defined in BSIMM have direct equivalents in SAMM, and vice versa.
-This overlap underscores the shared priorities of both models in fostering secure software development practices.
+However, exploring the activities unique to one model offers interesting insights.
+The differences also provide valuable feedback to the SAMM core team who could consider adding some of these missing activities to the SAMM model.

 BSIMM Activities Not Present in SAMM